 Fizzy and soft drinks (including diet soda), except for sparking water

-Fruit juice unless freshly pressed
+Fruit juice unless freshly pressed and on occassion

-Puffed cereal
+Puffed (extruded) cereal

 Margarine, shortening